AbdullahAnsariGit/search-screen-rn/search/README.md

    npx react-native run-ios

 Features
-Search Posts: Users can enter a search query in the input field at the top of the screen.
-As they type, the app dynamically filters and displays posts that match the search query.

-Debouncing: The search input is debounced, which means that the search function is only called after a short delay when the user stops typing.
-This reduces the number of unnecessary API requests and improves performance.

-List of Posts: The app displays the search results in a scrollable list.
-Each item in the list shows the title and content of a post.

-Item Separators: To enhance the user interface, a line separator is added between each item in the list for better readability.

-Technologies Used
+Search for posts by title or content.
+Debounced search input to improve user experience.
+Display a loader while fetching data.
+Informative message when no search results are found.

+Dependencies
+This project uses the following major dependencies:

-React Native: A JavaScript framework for building native mobile apps.
+React Native: A JavaScript framework for building mobile applications.

-Fuse.js: A powerful fuzzy search library used for searching posts efficiently.
+Fuse.js: A lightweight fuzzy-search library for JavaScript.

-lodash: A utility library that includes the debounce function used for debouncing the search input.

-Project Structure
-The project is organized as follows:

-components: Contains reusable components used in the app.
-CustomList is used to display individual posts, and CustomTextInput is used for the search input.

-helpers: Contains utility functions and API service functions. apiServices.js contains the function to fetch posts from the API.

-styles: Contains the stylesheet for styling the components in the app.

-Search.js: The main component of the app that handles the search functionality and renders the UI.

-Future Enhancements
-Implement pagination for large datasets to load more posts as the user scrolls.

-Add error handling and display appropriate messages to the user in case of API request failures.

-Improve the UI/UX with better styling and animations.

-Allow users to filter posts by additional criteria, such as date or category.

-Implement unit tests to ensure the stability of the application.
+Custom components: Custom components for UI elements (e.g., CustomList, CustomTextInput, CustomLoader, CustomText, and CustomHeader).

+API Services
+The fetchPosts function in the apiServices module is responsible for fetching the list of posts from the API.
+You can modify this function to use a different API or data source if needed.

+Configuration
+You can adjust various settings in the performSearch function, such as the Fuse.js options (e.g., search keys and threshold) to fine-tune the search behavior to your requirements. const fuse = new Fuse(posts, {
+    keys: ['title', 'body'],
+    includeScore: true,
+    threshold: 0.4,
+});

 Contributors
 Abdullah Ansari